flutter-news-app-full-source-code/flutter-news-app-api-server-full-source-code/README.md

 ## ✨ Key Capabilities

-*   🔒 **Flexible & Secure Authentication:** Provide seamless user access with a unified system supporting passwordless sign-in, anonymous guest accounts, and a secure, context-aware login flow for privileged dashboard users (e.g., 'admin', 'publisher').
+*   🔒 **Flexible & Secure Authentication:** Provide seamless user access with a unified system supporting passwordless email sign-in, anonymous guest accounts, and a secure, role-aware login flow for privileged dashboard users.

-*   ⚡️ **Flexible Role-Based Access Control (RBAC):** Implement granular permissions with a flexible, multi-role system.
-Assign multiple roles to users (e.g., 'admin', 'publisher', 'premium_user') to precisely control access to different API features and data management capabilities.
+*   ⚡️ **Granular Role-Based Access Control (RBAC):** Implement precise permissions with a dual-role system (`appRole` for application features, `dashboardRole` for admin functions) to control access to API features and data management capabilities.

 *   ⚙️ **Synchronized App Settings:** Ensure a consistent and personalized user experience across devices by effortlessly syncing application preferences like theme, language, font styles, and more.

-*   👤 **Personalized User Preferences:** Enable richer user interactions by managing and syncing user-specific data such as saved headlines, followed sources, or other personalized content tailored to individual users.
+*   👤 **Personalized User Preferences:** Enable richer user interactions by managing and syncing user-specific data such as saved headlines, followed sources, and followed topics tailored to individual users.

-*   💾 **Robust Data Management:** Securely manage core news data (headlines, categories, sources) through a well-structured API that supports flexible querying and sorting for dynamic content presentation.
+*   💾 **Robust Data Management:** Securely manage core news data (headlines, topics, sources) through a well-structured API that supports flexible querying and sorting for dynamic content presentation.

-*   📊 **Dynamic Dashboard Summary:** Access real-time, aggregated metrics on key data points like total headlines, categories, and sources, providing an at-a-glance overview for administrative dashboards.
+*   📊 **Dynamic Dashboard Summary:** Access real-time, aggregated metrics on key data points like total headlines, topics, and sources, providing an at-a-glance overview for administrative dashboards.

 *   🔧 **Solid Technical Foundation:** Built with Dart and the high-performance